KohaILS/koha-manual-zh-cn/source/cron_jobs.rst

     **PARAMETERS**

     -  --too\_old
-       Update, if patron is over the upper age limit of their current category.
+       Update, if patron is over the upper age limit of their current :ref:`patron category <patron-categories-label>`.

     -  --too\_young
-       Update, if patron is below the minimum age limit of their patron category.
+       Update, if patron is below the minimum age limit of their :ref:`patron category <patron-categories-label>`.

     -  --fo=X|--fineover=X
        Update, if the total fine amount on the patron account is over X.